 Note: The above are also documents needed to file Chapter 13.

 You must complete a credit counseling course from an approved credit counseling agency.
-The counseling course is usually completed in front of a computer or over the phone.
-It takes on average 30 minutes to complete the course.
+The course is usually completed in front of a computer or over the phone and takes, on average, 30 minutes to complete.

 The Certificate of filing has to have been completed within 180 days prior to filing the bankruptcy petition.